-Instead of the panic that marked the early days of our journey we were at peace.
+Instead of panic we were at peace.

-Homelessness lost its ability to frighten us for we have learned how to handle lack.
+Homelessness lost its ability to frighten us, for we have learned how to handle lack.
 There would be consequences, however, if God wanted us to be out again.
-Wanda would give up her role as prayer leader for Canada and I would suspend the blog.
+Wanda would give up her role as prayer leader for Canada, and I would suspend the blog.
 These are minor inconveniences compared to living outside in the fall.

-Emotionally we were calm and at rest.
+Emotionally, we were calm and at rest.
 God trained us well to accept everything as coming from His hand.
 We know that He is a faithful provider no matter the situation and so rest in His character.
 What was puzzling was God specifically told us we would not be homeless again.
 Surely this lack was only a test of faith.

 Over this journey of uncompromising faith, we fully accept we cannot know the future.
 What if-ing and worry is a waste of time.
 Fear, a clear product of ‘self’ has no place in the disciple’s life.
-By facing us with imminent homelessness God was testing to see if there were any remnants of ‘self’ still skulking around.
+By facing us with imminent homelessness, God was testing to see if there were any remnants of ‘self’ still skulking around.
 None surfaced.